 Even in uncontrolled airspace and at uncontrolled airports, minimum rules apply, though pilots can largely decide their own direction of flight and approach to landing.
 In uncontrolled airspace, visual flight rules require pilots to meet minimum requirements for good weather and visibility, fly at certain altitudes, and to stay a minimum distance from clouds.

 The largest area of controlled airspace is called the continental control area.
-This is the airspace above the 48 contiguous United States and Alaska and the waters within 12 nautical miles (22 kilometers) of the coast.
-It begins at 14,500 feet (4,420 meters) above MSL.
+This is the airspace above the 48 contiguous United States and Alaska and the waters within 12 NM (22 km) of the coast.
+It begins at 14,500 ft (4,420 m) above MSL.

 Special use airspace exists where activities must be confined because of their nature.
 Aircraft that are not a part of the activities that take place within special use airspace may not be allowed in it.
 Special use airspace consists of prohibited areas, restricted areas, warning areas, military operation areas, alert areas, and controlled firing areas.
 These areas are clearly depicted on aeronautical charts.